Hello, my name is Becca. Welcome to my blog!

 Matcha is one of my favorite flavors when it comes to dessert, and I feel like I’ve become sort of know for these desserts in the past couple years.
 My matcha brownies recipe was even made by David Chang!
 Through my matcha experiments, I’ve come to learn a lot about this ingredient and how to incorporate it into desserts, and that’s what I share in all these recipes.

 I am a product of 3 cultures: Chinese, Vietnamese, and American cultures.
 The US is a melting pot of cuisines, and that naturally influences my cooking.
 One of my favorite things to do is make something that is inspired by the people and cultures around me.
 I also try to pay homage to those people and cultures within my recipes because I believe it’s important to spotlight those people if I am taking from their culture.
 Some of my favorite dishes include:

 - Ube Ice Cream

 How I develop recipes

 I spend a lot of time testing and developing each and every recipe.
 Even if some work better than others, know that I spend countless hours researching and testing each one.
+When I first begin developing a recipe, I make the recipe with a loose idea of how much of each ingredient I need.
+I then taste and tweak the recipe until I am satisfied with it.
 On average, I test each recipe 3-5 times before posting it on the blog.
 For example, I tested my matcha creme brulee recipe 5 times before posting it.
 Sometimes, it’s even more depending on how complex the dish is.
 It is an exciting and sometimes frustrating process, but I always want to make sure each recipe is one I am excited about!